HMS Richmond (F239): 2001–2010

-2011–present
+2011–2019

 In 2011, she deployed to the Middle East and the Asia-Pacific region, the latter for upcoming Five Power Defence Arrangement exercises, specifically Exercise Bersama Shield 11.
 She assisted with anti-piracy operations with the EU Naval Force and was also a participant in the IMEX Asia 2011.
 After Singapore, she rendered honours to the fallen of Force Z (see the Sinking of Prince of Wales and Repulse).
 She took part in exercise FRUKUS 2011 with ships from the United States Navy and Russian Navy.

-In early August 2013, she deployed under the command of Commander Robert G. Pedre to be the ship for the Royal Navy's Atlantic Patrol South where she carried out Maritime Security Patrols in the Falkland Islands.
+In early August 2013, she deployed as the Royal Navy's Atlantic Patrol South where she carried out Maritime Security Patrols in the Falkland Islands.
 HMS Richmond returned to the UK in February 2014.
 This deployment involved high-profile defence engagement visits to five continents and resulted in the ship receiving Commander British Forces South Atlantic Islands Commendation for Distinguished Service.
 Of note, during her seven months away Richmond conducted visits to five British Dependent Overseas Territories including Ascension Island, St Helena, the Falklands, South Georgia and Tristan da Cunha.
 During this deployment Richmond became the first Royal Navy warship to transit the Panama Canal in its centenary year.

 In October 2015 Richmond was deployed to the Mediterranean to aid the EU's fight against people smugglers due to refugees fleeing civil war in Syria.
 She returned to her home port on 11 December 2015.

 In October 2016 Richmond and the destroyer HMS Duncan were dispatched by the Ministry of Defence to intercept and "man-mark" a fleet of Russian Navy vessels, including their flagship Admiral Kuznetsov passing through the English Channel on their way to Syria.

 On 6 January 2017, Richmond featured in Series 1, episode 9 of The Grand Tour.
-The ship and its weaponry star in a sequence where James May and Jeremy Clarkson commandeer its 4.5-inch Mark 8 naval gun to destroy an armoured vehicle manufactured by Richard Hammond.
+The ship and her weaponry star in a sequence where James May and Jeremy Clarkson commandeer the 4.5-inch Mark 8 naval gun to destroy an armoured vehicle manufactured by Richard Hammond.
 In June 2017, Richmond docked at Chatham on the Medway to mark 350 years since the Raid on the Medway.
 Richmond entered refit at Devonport in the late summer of 2017.
 In November it was announced that on completion of the work in 2018 she will not return to Portsmouth and will switch base port to Plymouth in an effort to concentrate the Type 23s fitted with anti-submarine equipment in the city.
 The refit saw the ship become the first Type 23 to be fitted with MTU M53B diesel generators - these will be fitted to the remainder of the class (except Argyll and Lancaster), as well as the Type 26.
-In February 2020, Richmond went to sea to for post-refit tests.
-These included the new PGMU propulsion system (MTU M53B generators) and the new Sea Ceptor air defence system, replacing the 1970s Sea Wolf system.